ricdikulous/immutable-unreal-game-lessons/lessons/12-retrieve-nfts/README.md

 - Verify the returned NFTs are as you expect.

 ## Conclusion
 By completing this lesson, you'll have set a solid foundation for both minting NFTs and retrieving a player's NFTs.
-This is a significant milestone in integrating NFTs into the "Trash Dash" game.
+This is a significant milestone in integrating NFTs into our game game.

 ## Next Steps
 With these capabilities in place, we are now ready to take the next big step: integrating NFTs directly into our game.
 Stay tuned for further developments in our NFT integration journey!